ElpadoCan/SpotMAX/spotmax/docs/source/misc/get_started.rst

 .. tip::

-    Before running spotMAX you probably want to segment the objects where you want to detect spots (e.g., the single cells).
+    Before running SpotMAX you probably want to segment the objects where you want to detect spots (e.g., the single cells).
 To do this you can use our other software called `Cell-ACDC`_